 The benefits of using a mobile, or relocatable, office building are endless.
 Whether it's repurposed from a shipping container or built as a mobile office trailer and chosen from an existing lease fleet of mobile offices, they're a great way to provide temporary workspace.

-There are many categories to begin answering when looking to invest in a mobile office building.
+There are many categories to begin answering when looking to invest in a mobile office.
 Space issues, pricing, layouts and your particular needs are all things to take into consideration.

-Here's a guide to help you know the different things to consider and think through regrading how to start your mobile office building project:
+Here's a guide to help you know the different things to consider and think through regarding how to choose your mobile office:

 - - Mobile Office Sizes